readium/guided-navigation/README.md

 ## 4. Roles

-> There are a number of open issues that relate to media fragments:
+> There are a number of open issues that relate to roles:
 >
 > - Cherrypicking roles from EPUB 3 Structural Semantics Vocabulary 1.1: <https://github.com/readium/guided-navigation/discussions/2>
 > - Identifying skippable and escapable roles: <https://github.com/readium/guided-navigation/discussions/3>